teusink/Home-Security-by-Pi/4-Maintenance.md

 In this case it was about the wallpaper that has been changed.
 Either keeping your own or the maintainer's would suffice.

+## My PiHole suddenly stopped resolved DNS
+This might be the cause to the time being out-of-sync.
+And when that happens, the DNS to the time-servers also doesn't work.
+This can be done by doing the following in CLI: `sudo date --set '2018-12-31 23:59:00` (obviously change the date and time with your present date and time).
+Then reboot after `sudo reboot`.

+Resolving should work now again.

 # Done
 - This part is done now, so do a reboot now: `sudo reboot`